AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

 Instagram Stories – Photos and videos shared on your Instagram feed that disappear after 24 hours.
 Launched in August 2016.

 Klout – Klout is a site that measures the social influence of individuals on social media platforms such as Facebook, Flickr, Twitter, YouTube and other platforms.

 LinkedIn – Is the social network for businesses and professionals.
 Individuals can make connections with others and create profiles.
-Company pages can be create.
+Company pages can also be created.
 Read our guide on creating the perfect LinkedIn page.

-Newsfeed – A news feed is a list of news posted on a particular platform.
-Newsfeeds exist on your Facebook profile page, on blogs and on Twitter.
+Newsfeed – A newsfeed is a list of news posted on a particular platform.
+Newsfeeds exist on your Facebook profile page, on blogs and on Twitter, for example.

-Pinterest – Is a photo sharing site where users create themed image collections around events, interests or pastimes.
-Users can browse pinboards and add or “re-pin” images to their own pinboards, or “like” photos.
+Pinterest – A photo sharing site where users create themed image collections around events, interests or pastimes.
+Users can browse pinboards, add or “re-pin” images to their own pinboards, or “like” photos.

 Share – The main focus of all social media platforms is to share your content, thoughts and company voice with others.
 Sharing options can also be added to your site using to allow people to like, +1, email, tweet or many other methods of endorsing or forwarding your content to others.

 ShareThis – ShareThis code can be added to you site to allow visitors to more easily share your content on their favourite social media channels.
 You can build in a simple bar that allows people to instantly share your webpage or latest blog to their favourite social channels.